-Franchise utilities, such as Atmos and AT&T will relocate their respective utilities at some point after the city completes its relocation activities.
-The franchise utilities schedule and conduct their own relocation work.
+Franchise utilities, such as Atmos Energy (gas lines) and ONCOR (overhead power lines) will also relocate their respective utilities.
+ONCOR has already begun installation of new utility poles, which are located along the back of the new right of way line.
+The franchised utilities schedule and conduct their own relocation work.
 While the city does not dictate the schedule for those franchise relocations, we will keep citizens and affected businesses informed when that happens.

-As utility relocation is conducted along the side of the roadway, disruption to traffic will be minimal.
+As utility relocation is conducted in the right of way along the side of the roadway, disruption to traffic will be minimal.
 There will be an impact to businesses along Colleyville Boulevard when relocation activity is close by; however, the city will work with affected businesses to minimize the impact and, in cases where the existing drive into that businesses is disrupted, alternate access will be provided.

 Dale Crown, P.E.